 Electric shock, which occurs when a person’s body contacts an electrical source, can occur anywhere.
 These types of injuries occur frequently in the workplace and in the home.
 While people who suffer a minor shock might only feel a faint tingling, a serious electric shock can result in brain injury, cardiac arrest, electric burns, spinal injury, paralysis, and death.

 Victims of electric shock or their family members in fatal cases might be eligible to obtain compensation for their injuries.
-To determine if your case qualifies, call the Law Firm of Anidjar & Levine in Fort Lauderdale today at 800-747-3733 and request a free consultation.
+To determine if your case qualifies, call the Law Firm of Anidjar & Levine in Fort Lauderdale today and request a free consultation.

 Can I sue for my electric shock injuries?